mackness/GitHubClient/README.md

 I used [React Router](https://reacttraining.com/react-router/) because I think routing and being able to link directly to organization and repositories is a critical feature.

-My main goal was to be as feature complete as possible and unfortunatley I ran out of time before having the opportunity to write tests.
+My main goal was to be as feature complete as possible and unfortunately I ran out of time before having the opportunity to write tests.
 Given more time I would use Jest and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) to write a few unit tests for the `GithubClient`, `OrganizationDetailView`, and `RepositoryDetailView` components.
+I would have also implemented cursor based pagination of organizations and repositories.

 I enjoyed learning about GitHub's GraphQL API they have done a great good job making the documentation digestible and easy to follow.
+The GraphQL API made it possible to make fewer round trips to the server and only fetch the data needed for the view improving overall performance of the app.